How to manually create a new MySQL / MariaDB Database

 Step 1: Login to your database server

-From your server's command line, login to your MySQL/MariaDB server by executing the following command:$ mysql -u root
+From your server's command line, login to your MySQL or MariaDB server by executing the following command:$ mysql -u root

 NOTE: If you're running MySQL on a Windows machine, you can skip this step and access the MySQL command line via the "MySQL Command Line Client" shortcut in your Start Menu → Programs → MySQL folder instead.